-In June, the Metro Board unanimously adopted the motion, “Defining Equity Focused Communities,” from Directors Bonin, Garcia, Solis, Kuehl, Hahn and Dupont-Walker.
+In June, the Metro Board unanimously adopted the motion “Defining Equity Focused Communities,” authored by Directors Bonin, Garcia, Solis, Kuehl, Hahn, and Dupont-Walker.

-“This definition identifies two demographic factors that have historically been determinants of disinvestment and disenfranchisement: household income and race/ethnicity.”
+The definition identifies two demographic factors that have historically shaped patterns of disinvestment and disenfranchisement: household income and race/ethnicity.
+Metro added a third factor: low vehicle ownership.

-- Continue to refine the definition and applicability of Equity Focused Communities through the development of the Long Range Transportation Plan and in consultation with the Policy Advisory Council and Chief Equity Officer.
+Metro will use Equity Focused Communities as part of ongoing planning efforts, including NextGen and Congestion Pricing, while continuing to refine the framework through the Long Range Transportation Plan process and consultation with the Policy Advisory Council and Chief Equity Officer.

 For more information: